mgurov/mposter/README.md

 ## Parallelism

-The calls are peformed strictly consequal.
+The calls are performed strictly consecutive.
 Next call is made as soon as the previous finished, unless the rate limiting above kicks in.

 ## --tick 100